-In the first quarter of 2024, Steering Committee meeting were organized and conducted January 12th, 2024.
-The primary focus of this meeting was to present the progress made in the project during the last semester of 2024, the Annual Work Plan and Budget (Action plan and budget) for 2024, and the status of implementing the recommendations from the previous steering committee meeting and the mid-term evaluation.
+On 23rd August 2024, the Project Steering Committee meeting was organized and conducted.
+The main agenda of the meeting was to present the progress achieved during the first semester (January-June) of 2024, review the Work Plan and Budget for the second semester (July-December) of 2024, assess the implementation status of recommendations from the previous steering committee meeting, and share project success stories and lessons learned.